10up/restricted-site-access/readme.txt

 == Changelog ==

+= 7.1.0 =
+* Add unit tests accross plugin.
+Note that when the `WP_TESTS_DOMAIN` constant is set, plugin redirects are disabled.
+Only set this constant when running the tests.

 = 7.0.1 =
 * Bug fix: Avoid redirect loop when the unrestricted page is set to be the static front page.
 * Bug fix: Fall back to the login screen if the unrestricted page is no longer published.